 You can customize the path of the bash executable using the environment variable CONAN_BASH_PATH or the conan.conf bash_path variable to change the default bash location.

 '''

-from conans import tools

 command = "pwd"

 tools.run_in_windows_bash(self, command) # self is a conanfile instance

 '''

 - conanfile (Required): Current ConanFile object. - bashcmd (Required): String with the command to be run. - cwd (Optional, Defaulted to None): Path to directory where to apply the command from.